Study rooms for persons with special needs

 - Take larger amounts of litter to the bins by the entrance.
 Do not leave them placed around the trash bins in the classroom.

 - In case of violation of the above rules, a Teiresias Centre staff member or the porter may ask you to follow the rules and warn you of possible sanctions.
 If you do not comply, they have the right to ban you from the classroom (Teiresias Centre premises).
-If, despite the warning, you violate the above rules, your access to the rooms may be revoked for 14 days, even repeatedly.
+If, despite the warning, you violate the above rules, your access to study rooms will be revoked for a period of 14 days; if you violate the rules again, your access will be revoked for 30 days.
+In the event of frequent or serious violations of the above rules, your access to the Teiresias Center study rooms (premises) will be revoked permanently.